2022 Philippine Senate election: Tuloy ang Pagbabago Coalition

 The Tuloy ang Pagbabago coalition's slate is mostly composed of current members of the Cabinet, former senators seeking a return to the Senate, or personalities identified with President Rodrigo Duterte.
 During the national convention by the Alfonso Cusi faction, the party nominated mostly Cabinet members and allied lower House representatives in its initial slate.
 The coalition will hold a proclamation rally and present their 11-point agenda in March.

-UniTeam Alliance
+UniTeam

-Partido Federal ng Pilipinas, one of the constituent parties of the UniTeam Alliance, announced that former presidential spokesperson Harry Roque of the People's Reform Party is a member of their senatorial slate.
+Partido Federal ng Pilipinas, one of the constituent parties of the UniTeam, announced that former presidential spokesperson Harry Roque of the People's Reform Party is a member of their senatorial slate.
 On January 20, 2022, UniTeam released their 10-person Senate slate.
 On February 5, the alliance added former Information and Communications Technology secretary Gregorio Honasan as the eleventh person on their slate; this is after Honasan's Reform Party nominated former Senator Bongbong Marcos and Sara Duterte for president and vice president, respectively.
-Sara Duterte announced Robin Padilla as the 12th and last member on February 16, however the Marcos camp later stated that he was not part of their official slate.
+Sara Duterte announced Robin Padilla as the 12th and last member on February 16; however, the Marcos camp later stated that he was not part of their official slate.
 By March 11, Duterte said that Padilla is a guest candidate.